duckietown/docs-AIDO/book/AIDO/30_task_embodied/03_template_random.md

 ### `requirements.txt`

-This file contains any python requirements that are need your code.
+This file contains any python requirements that are needed by your code.

 ### `solution.py`